DanicaGrace21/DSAMidterm_Alba/README.md

 <h4 style="font-weight: bold;">Step 1: Adding CDN Scripts to HTML</h4>
 <h4 style="font-weight: bold;">Step 2: Marking the Render Location on Your Website</h4>
 <h4 style="font-weight: bold;">Step 3: Crafting the React Component</h4>

+<h2 style="color: lightpink; font-weight: bold;">1 Fact About React JS</h2>

+**React is not a framework**
+-- The short answer is that React is a JavaScript library, but the fact remains that it has several characteristics of a framework.
+It's just a library for rendering your views.